|

 Course/Module description:

 Why do people vote for some political candidates and not for others?
 Why are some policy proposals accepted, while others get rejected?
-And how come some media outlets, and some journalists, are more successful at shaping public opinion than others?
+And how come that some media outlets, and some journalists, are more successful at influencing public opinion than others?
 At the core of these effects (and many others) lie persuasion processes.
-This class discusses a variety of factors predicting political persuasion and demonstrates the impact of persuasion principles in a variety of political contexts.
+This course reviews some of the major factors predicting political persuasion and demonstrates the application of persuasion principles in a variety of political contexts.

 Course/Module aims: